mmuckley/MRI_FISTA/README.md

-# MRI_FISTA - A collection of FISTAs for MRI
+# MRI_FISTA - A collection of FISTAs for MRI reconstruction

- - Matthew Muckley - Matthew.Muckley@nyumc.org

-## Info

-A library for accelerated FISTA algorithms tailored for MRI.
+A library for accelerated fast iterative soft thresholding (FISTA) algorithms tailored for MRI reconstruction.

-The library includes:
+The repository includes:

  - BARISTA: B1-Based, Adaptive Restart, Iterative Soft-Thresholding Algorithm, a fast algorithm tailored for SENSE MRI